microsoft/generative-ai-for-beginners/06-text-generation-apps/README.md

 A: 3, because environment variables are not stored in code and can be loaded from the code.

+## 🚀 Challenge

+When working on the assignment, try vary the temperature, try set it to 0, 0.5 and 1.
+Remember that 0 is the least varied and 1 is the most, what value works best for your app?

 ## Great Work!
 Continue Your Learning

 Want to learn more about about creating text generation applications?
 Go to the [contiuned learning page](../13-continued-learning/README.md) to find other great resources on this topic.